 Results from that survey work are summarised below for macroinvertebrates, filamentous algae, diatoms, macrophytes and siltation.
+The morphological condition of the catchment was also assessed and is also reported on below.
 A Monitoring Methods Manual and also detailed background reports for each element monitored should be consulted for more detailed information on methodologies, results, and conclusions, and are available at www.wfdireland.ie.